rrickgauer/blog/entries/web-development-resources.md

 [Colorsinspo](https://colorsinspo.com/) | Thousands of beautiful color palettes you can use it directly by one click.
 [Coolors](https://coolors.co/) | Create the perfect palette or get inspired by thousands of beautiful color schemes.
 [Extended Color Keywords](https://drafts.csswg.org/css-color-3/#svg-color) | List of all the HTML color keywords with examples.
+[Hero Patterns](http://www.heropatterns.com/) | A collection of repeatable SVG background patterns for you to use on your web projects.

 ## CSS